Elizabeth Whyte MBACP (Sen.Accred.) Counselling and Psychotherapy in Twyford, near Winchester

 Welcome to my website

-Home. mecroppedI have been working as a Counsellor and Psychotherapist for more than thirty years and was based in South East London for most of this time.
-I worked for some years in the NHS and I have also been in Private Practice, working for Insurance Companies and on Employee Assistance Programmes.
+Home. mecroppedI have many years of experience as a Counsellor and Psychotherapist as I started working in this field more than thirty years ago.
+For most of the time I was based in South East London and then last year I moved and now have a Consulting Room in Twyford, near Winchester in Hampshire.
+For about twenty years I worked in the NHS and alongside this I have had a Private Practice and worked for Insurance Companies and Employee Assistance Programmes.

-Over the years and in the different settings I have had opportunity to work with a varied and increasingly extensive number of issues.
-The rich breadth of experience I have gained during this time has enabled me develop insights and find effective ways of responding most effectively for each unique individual or couple who is seeking Counselling.
+The many years and different settings have given lots of opportunities to work with a varied and extensive number of issues.
+This has provided me with a rich breadth of experience enabling me to develop insights and find effective ways of responding effectively with each unique individual or couple who is seeking Counselling.

-My hope and aim in practicing Counselling and Psychotherapy is to make it possible for each individual or couple gain greater insights into the roots of their current difficulties.
-The increased perception accompanying this empowers a person to make the changes they want so they are able to move towards realising their potential and enriching their lives.
+My hope and aim in practicing Counselling and Psychotherapy is to make it possible for each individual and/or couple to gain fresh insights into the roots of their current difficulties.
+The increased perception accompanying this empowers a person to make the changes they need and want so that they are able to move towards realising their potential and enriching their lives.

-The national and international events of recent years may have meant that we have needed to find different ways to live.
-Perhaps our priorities have been challenged and maybe are continuing to be challenged.
-We may have found ourselves struggling with increased emotional stress as a result of the pandemic, or maybe particular mental health issues have surfaced.
+The national and international events of recent years may have meant that many people have needed to find different ways to live.
+Perhaps priorities have been challenged and that challenge continues.
+It may be that many of us have found ourselves struggling with increased emotional stress as a result of the pandemic, or particular mental health issues may have surfaced.
 Sometimes changes throw new light on particular aspects of life.
-The war in Ukraine has also brought different challenges, especially around safety and uncertainty.
+The war in Ukraine has also been a testing time for many, especially around safety and uncertainty.
 My practice as Counsellor and Psychotherapist takes account of the continually shifting situations in which we live.
 I seek to explore and address relevant current issues which might be affecting people who consult me.

-I accept GP and self-referrals.
-Since I started working as a Counsellor and Psychotherapist about thirty years ago most of my time in this field has been spent in the National Health Service and in Private Practice.
+I accept GP and self-referrals and also referrals.
+Since I started working as a Counsellor and Psychotherapist about thirty years ago most of my work in this field has been spent in Private Practice and in the National Health Service.

-I also take referrals from Employee Assistance Programmes, Insurance Companies and I offer supervision both to Counsellors and to others working in different areas of the caring professions.
+I also take referrals from Employee Assistance Programmes and from many Heath Insurance Companies and I offer supervision both to Counsellors and to others working in the caring professions.

 My registration is with the British Association for Counselling and Psychotherapy.
 I am a Senior Accredited Counsellor/Psychotherapist with this professional body.